HemantKoti/HemantKoti/README.md

 - 👯 I’m looking to collaborate on anything fascinating :)
 - 🤔 I’m looking for help with understanding fundamentals of Quantum Computing.
 - 💬 Ask me about anything :)
+- Update: All of this was an year ago.
+TBH I am just slacking off now :P Mostly focusing on work out, sports, personality development and finance.

 ### Find me on